Double-Effect Forced Circulation Crystallization Evaporator: Working Principle, Applications & How to Reduce Steam Cost by 40%

 Q4: What Pump Is Used to Connect the Distilled Water Tank?

-In a double-effect forced circulation crystallization evaporator system, the pump connecting the distilled water tank (condensate or product water tank) is typically one of the following:
+In most systems, the pump connecting the distilled water tank is one of the following:

 Common Pump Types